informalsystems/hermes/guide/src/commands/queries/client.md

 OPTIONS:
         --omit-chain-ids
-            omit printing the source chain for each client
+            omit printing the reference (or target) chain for each client

         --reference-chain <REFERENCE_CHAIN_ID>
             filter for clients which target a specific chain id (implies '--omit-chain-ids')